Skip to main content

 While Halloween is my focus here, the same principles apply to other costume-heavy seasons.
 Christmas party season (late November through December) sees similar price patterns—shop in early November for the best deals.
 New Year's Eve formal wear?
 Buy in mid-December.
 Summer festival season?
 Shop in April before prices climb in May and June.

-I've started maintaining a year-round spreadsheet within the CNFans Spreadsheet—meta, I know—tracking price patterns for items I might want for future events.
+I've started maintaining a year-round spreadsheet within the 100buy Spreadsheet—meta, I know—tracking price patterns for items I might want for future events.
 It takes maybe 15 minutes per month to update, and it's saved me an estimated $600 over the past year by helping me time purchases perfectly.

 The Community Knowledge Factor

-One unexpected benefit of shopping CNFans for costume pieces: the community knowledge base.
+One unexpected benefit of shopping 100buy for costume pieces: the community knowledge base.
 Reddit threads, Discord channels, and YouTube reviews often highlight which sellers have the best statement pieces, which items photograph well, and which products have the quality to survive a night of partying and then transition into regular wardrobe rotation.

 Before ordering my costume pieces, I spent an evening reading through QC photo threads and review posts.
 This research revealed that certain sellers consistently deliver better hardware on accessories, while others excel at fabric quality for clothing.
 That knowledge directly influenced my seller choices and resulted in a significantly better final haul.